-If you have landed safely but your checked baggage has not, you can seek compensation for your baggage delay and/or loss under your travel insurance cover.
+If you have landed safely but your checked baggage has not, you can seek compensation for your baggage delay and/or loss under your insurance cover.
 In case of baggage loss, you can get reimbursement for your clothes, shoes, bags, etc. It also includes expensive gadgets like headphones, mobile phones, laptops and so on.
 Travel insurance policies in Singapore on an average offer compensation up to S$500 per article with a cap of up to S$10,000 for baggage loss.
 With baggage delay, a compensation ranging between S$100 and S$200 may be offered per 6 to 8 hour delay.

-In an event of your Total Permanent Disability (TPD) or accidental death while on your trip, your travel insurance policy will offer a lump sum payout to your nominee/legal heirs after your demise.
+In an event of your Total and Permanent Disability (TPD) or accidental death while on the trip, your travel insurance policy will offer a lump sum payout to your nominee/legal heirs after your demise.
 Depending on the type of policy and cover chosen by you, the cover for TPD and accidental death on an average ranges between S$150,000 and S$500,000 in Singapore.